Resource IndexQuick Links

 Knowing that not very many people are going to end up using this as I previously imagined, I ditched the GPL for it and released every bit of it into the public domain, so it can be used and modified without any restrictions.

 The supplied MS-DOS executable is compiled to run on anything as low as the Intel 8088 CPU, found in IBM XTs.
 It is recommended that you use MS-DOS 3.30 or later, and have 256KB of RAM or more.
-The Win32 executable requires Windows 95, Windows NT, or later.
+The Win32 executable requires Windows 95, Windows NT, or later, and is absolutely necessary for 64-bit versions of Windows.

 How to Use